smonn/validator-fns/README.md

 > Note that this package is still in alpha stages and the API might change before the final 1.0.0 release.

 Minimal async validation library that aims to be as small as possible and with no external dependencies.
 As a result, it does not include localized error messages.
 API inspired by [yup][yup].
+Built using TypeScript and includes definition files.
+Built targeting ES6 (a.k.a.
+ES2015).

 [npm][npm] | [docs][docs] | [github][github]